llord1/llord1.github.io/07d-MedicalSurvey.md

 Notably, the recent establishment of medical schools has also contributed to its increased language diversity on the island.
 These medical institutions appear to have global appeal and boast of their diverse student body.
 For example, individuals of Indic backgrounds do appear to be more prominent; the American International Medical University (AIM-U)'s Curriculum 'is prepared and monitored by experts including the Medical Council of India and Medical School Accreditation" and the student body observes Deepavali/Diwali celebrations {% cite govt_lc_2015  aimu_2016 aimu_2018 morgan2017location %}.
 In order to serve the medical demands of the country's inhabitants, both foreign and domestic in origin, medical professionals need to be able to effectively communicate in emergencies.
 However, information on the medical field's capacity to effectively navigate the multilingual environment is unavailable; data on workers' linguistic capabilities are not readily available.

 The country's medical system's duties involve monitoring the population's health status, including navigating potential risks presented by the tourism industry and other forms of immigration.
 Saint Lucia's Ministry of Health has been highly effective in mitigating the spread of dangerous and volatile health care situations, including the recent pandemic.
 In fact, as of August 2020, the US Centers for Disease Control and Prevention (CDC) reduced Saint Lucia’s COVID-19 rating to the lowest, Level 1; the country was one of only eight countries at the time to receive such a rating.
-This is partially due to its history of non-hesitation in preemptively interacting with, and halting, potentially hazardous incoming vessels from various origins {% corneille_ministry_2014 deabler_st_2020 ship_banned2020 %}, and publicly providing timely information and protocols {% cite slu_covid_dashboard protocols_2021 %}.
+This is partially due to its history of non-hesitation in preemptively interacting with, and halting, potentially hazardous incoming vessels from various origins {% cite corneille_ministry_2014 deabler_st_2020 ship_banned2020 %}, and publicly providing timely information and protocols {% cite slu_covid_dashboard protocols_2021 %}.
 It should be noted that the system is not perfect, especially in terms of infrastructure; facility renovations and constructions can take multiple years (bordering on solid decades) {% cite sharefil_slmda_StJude_2021 sharefil_StJude_2021%}.
 However, the presence of crippling bureaucracy should not diminish the efforts and intentions of the healthcare workers to serve and protect the nation from foreign and domestic hazards.

 Saint Lucia Citizenship by Investment Program (CIP) data {% cite pm_slu_citizenship_2015 imi_team_2021 slu_cip_2020 %} and tourism statistics {% cite gaillard_Finland_2021 cso_2021 %}, can also imply that the Saint Lucian public is increasingly being exposed to persons of different nationalities and backgrounds.Tourism increases language  diversity within the destination's environment, and popular attractions tend to facilitate this occurrence.
 In addition to This may give rise to increased language diversity with these language hotspots.
 Even a Ministry of Health report acknowledged that 'the majority of tourists visit Saint Lucia as part of a cruise.
 Most of their time is likely to be spent in Castries, although Soufriere, Marigot Bay, and Gros Islet are popular locations to visit' {% cite min_health_2016 %}.